matkv/matkv.github.io/Blender.md

 ### Adding objects

 We can add a new object by pressing Shift+A, we can delete a selected object using the delete key.

+## Modelling

+It is generally a good idea to match the size of the model to its real world counterpart.

+When it comes to setting the resolution of the object (the segments) we generally want to use a lower resulution because that's easier to work with.

+We can switch from object mode into edit mode by clicking or using the TAB key.
+There we can use the same hotkeys as before.

+### Making an object look less perfect

+To make something look realistic it is often necessary to make it look less perfect.
+We can go to the edit mode and use the **proportional editing tool** (Shortcut O) .
+Scrolling up or down while using it will make a circle appear which lets us focus to the area we are editing.

+ This affects not only the selected dot in edit mode but also the dots around it - this lets us make the object look uneven & less "perfect".

+If we want to make our object look smooth again (it doesn't look smooth with the low segment settings).
+We can right click it in object mode and select "Shade smooth".

+If we want to actually smooth the edges of the object we need to use a **sub surface modifier**.
+It basically takes a phase (are connected by 4 dots) and adds another one calculated by the average, on it.
+(Doubles the resolution and averages it).

+In the properties on the right, we click on the wrench - the modifier panel, click add modifier, Subdivision Surface.

+Modifiers are **non-destructive** - we can always change the settings later, nothing is lost.